Education

 1. Introduction

-2. Thesis: Over the last several decades, drug abuse has become a global problem especially in the urban environment and in turn posing adverse effects and threat to the gay culture.
+2. Thesis: Over the last several decades, drug abuse has become a global problem, especially in the urban environment and in turn, posing adverse effects and threats to the gay culture.

 3. Background

-4. Substance use has caused multiple illnesses amongst youths in and out of the urban and these illnesses are bound to increase due to the increase in illicit drug marketing especially in the marketing centres.
+4. Substance use has caused multiple illnesses among youths in and out of the urban, and these illnesses are bound to increase due to the increase in illicit drug marketing, especially in the marketing centres.

-6. In the United States, two million youths in approximation have been proved to be involved in alcoholism and drug use.
+6. In the United States, two million youths in approximation have been proven to be involved in alcoholism and drug use.

-7. Drug abuse has been a consequence of unemployment, poor social conditions which are rampant in the urban areas due the large populations supported by the city walls.
-In this essence, drug use does not only affect the users but also the people surrounding them such as friends and family.
-In this essence, drug use does not only affect the users but also the people surrounding them such as friends, family and the entire country.
+7. Drug abuse has been a consequence of unemployment and poor social conditions, which are rampant in urban areas due to the large populations supported by the city walls.
+In this essence, drug use affects not only the users but also the people surrounding them, such as friends and family.
+In this essence, drug use does not only affect the users but also the people surrounding them, such as friends, family and the entire country.

-8. The drug effects are profoundly manifested through the user behaviour’s as well as their health.
+8. The drug effects are profoundly manifested through the user’s behaviour as well as their health.

 11. Alcohol and codeine are addictive when used continuously.

-12. Drug use is in the form of stimulants, sedatives, hallucinogens, alcohol as well as prescription drugs-just to mention a few.
-This includes legal and illegal drugs which cause adverse effects on the gay users.
+12. Drug use is in the form of stimulants, sedatives, hallucinogens, alcohol, as well as prescription drugs, to mention a few.
+This includes legal and illegal drugs which cause adverse effects on gay users.
 The drug use leads to addiction.
-These drugs are mostly used to relieve emotional pain stress and to induce pleasure
+These drugs are mostly used to relieve emotional pain and stress and to induce pleasure.

 15. The people who are aware of the signs should intervene to avoid adverse cases of addiction and loss of lives.
 Interventions help in proving to the user about their addictions and ask them to seek medical treatment.